 A root canal often becomes necessary when the nerve and pulp become inflamed, irritated, and infected through multiple dental procedures, a chip in the tooth, deep decay or infection caused by factors including bad hygiene, large fillings, and other causes.

-What Signs Indicate Need of a Root Canal?
+What Signs Indicate the Need for a Root Canal?

 Some common signs that a root canal may be necessary include:

-Severe toothache and pain associated with chewing or applying pressure to the teeth.
+- pain associated with chewing or applying pressure to the teeth

 While sometimes no symptoms are present, your doctor may be able to notice signs of hidden problems through a dental X-ray or regular exam.